EarthObservationSimulator/instrupy/docs/common_model_parameters_desc.rst

 3. :code:`"shape": "CUSTOM"`

-   In this case the field-of-view geometry is specified in terms of clock, cone angles.
+   In this case the field-of-view geometry is specified in terms of list of vertices of a spherical polygon.
+Each vertex is specified via its clock, cone angles.
    The definition of the clock, cone angles is the same as used in OrbitPy (propcov) package, i.e.

    Let (:math:`x_P`, :math:`y_P`, :math:`z_P`) be a unit vector describing a point on the unit sphere.